-5.1 At the screening stage, likely significant impacts could not be ruled out in their entirety for physical damage and loss of habitat; water abstraction; air pollution due to dust; industrial emissions; vehicle emissions; and pests and vermin.
-However, the Appropriate Assessment allows mitigation to be taken into account, which makes it possible to conclude that some impacts will not have an adverse effect on the integrity of Habitats Sites, and to identify where further evidence or mitigation may be required to avoid adverse effects on integrity.

-5.2 Policy JWP4: Design of Waste Management Facilities is the main policy providing mitigation for other policies in the ELJWP.
+- 5.1 At the screening stage, likely significant impacts could not be ruled out for: - Physical damage and loss of habitat; - Air pollution due to dust, industrial emissions, and vehicle emissions; - Pests and vermin; or - Changes in water quantity or quality due to abstraction, direct pollution (runoff), and wastewater treatment. - 5.2 However, the Appropriate Assessment allows mitigation to be taken into account, which makes it possible to conclude that some impacts will not have an adverse effect on the integrity of Habitats Sites, and to identify where further evidence or mitigation may be required to avoid adverse effects on integrity. - 5.3 Policy JWP4: Design of Waste Management and Wastewater Treatment Facilities is the main policy providing mitigation for other policies in the ELJWP.
 It states that:

-"Proposals for waste management development will only be permitted which have been designed to address the following during their construction and operation (including associated vehicle movements):
+"Proposals for waste management development and wastewater treatment development will only be permitted which have been designed to address the following during their construction and operation (including associated vehicle movements):

-The emission of greenhouse gases is minimised by working towards net zero where practicable or, where this isn't practical, an appropriate contribution will be made to the relevant Borough's carbon offset fund;

-- measures to avoid unacceptable adverse impacts arising from noise, dust, litter, vermin, vibration, odour, bioaerosols, external lighting, visual intrusion, traffic or associated risks to the environment and health and wellbeing of local communities; - storage and management of waste (other than by landfill) within a building or an appropriate level of protection is provided with respect to impacts on the local environment and amenity; - efficient use of energy and water;
+- The emission of greenhouse gases is minimised by working towards net zero where practicable or, where this isn't practical, an appropriate contribution will be made to the relevant Borough's carbon offset fund; - Measures to avoid unacceptable adverse impacts arising from noise, dust, litter, vermin, vibration, odour, bioaerosols, external lighting, visual intrusion, traffic or associated risks to the environment (including the water environment) and health and wellbeing of local communities;